 Brisket is about 7 years old, weighs about 37 lbs, and is just as cute as can be.
 He is getting along well with his foster’s other dogs and loves to follow his foster mom and dad around in the yard.
 He has not been cat or kid tested yet as we are giving him time to settle in.
 Brisket is being fostered in Houston.

-Milo came to us from a well meaning owner who had never owned a Chow before and wasn't quite prepared for what that

-  entails.
-He is about 2 years old and 55lbs.
-He was only with his previous owner for a couple of weeks, but during that

-  time he displayed protective/guarding tendencies (growling/snarling at strangers who approached the family).
-Milo

-  snapped at a young child in the home (who was described as high energy), so we do recommend no children.
-Milo is a happy

-  boy who is basically a young, high energy puppy in the body of a 50+lb adult dog.
-He has been working hard with our

-  behaviorist to learn manners.
-He is a smart boy, but he gets distracted very easily!
-Milo will need a savvy owner who

-  can dedicate time, structure, and patience toward helping him be the best dog he can be.
-He is being fostered about a

-  half hour north of Houston.
+Milo is about 2 years old and 55lbs.
+Milo is a happy boy who is basically a young, high energy puppy in the body of a 50+lb adult dog.
+He has been working hard with our behaviorist to learn manners, and he has come such a long way!
+Milo is super smart and responds very well to commands.
+He is a high energy boy who requires lots of physical and mental stimulation, so an active family with no small children would be ideal.
+No cats for this silly boy, either!
+Milo will need a savvy owner who can dedicate time, structure, and patience toward helping him be the best dog he can be.
+He is being fostered about a half hour north of Houston.